Instrumental Ensemble Auditions

 Woodwind, Brass, and Percussion students:

-Please contact Dr. Jesse Leyva if you have questions at firstname.lastname@example.org.
+Please contact Dr. Jesse Leyva if you have questions or need any assistance with scheduling your audition at firstname.lastname@example.org.

 While these are very basic things, please keep in mind the following: